Skip to main content

 A full British Sign Language (BSL) version of the Station Change Proposal can be seen in the video below:

-You can download information about how this may affect your local ticket office in PDF form below:
+You can download the original consultation documents for local ticket offices in PDF form below:

-You can also download an audio version of how this may affect your local ticket office below:
+You can also download an audio version of how the original proposals would affect local ticket offices below: